raju0x/raju0x.github.io/_posts/2016-07-06-http-basics-part1.md

 you can abserve in above when we request with HTTP/1.0 the connection got disconnected that means again we have to do fresh request.

 ### 2.HTTP/1.1:
-HTTP 1.1 allows you to have persistent connections which means that you can have more than one request/response on the same HTTP connection.
+HTTP 1.1 allows you to have persistent connections which means that you can have more than one request/response on the same HTTP connection.Find below for P

+### Syntax:

 nc www.google.com 80